Installation

 The most important improvement brought about by Syncplify Server! version is the simplicity with which you can create a true active-active high-availability (HA) set with it.

-In fact, as of version 5.x (and subsequent versions) you don’t have to deploy a database replica-set anymore, which is hard to do and requires at least 5 virtual machines (2 for the SFTP nodes, and 3 for the database); Syncplify Server! version can achieve a totally fault-tolerant, active-active, highly-available deployment with just 2 nodes!
+In fact, as of version 5.x (and subsequent versions) you don’t have to deploy a database replica-set anymore, which is hard to do and requires at least 5 virtual machines (2 for the SFTP nodes, and 3 for the database); Syncplify Server! can achieve a fully fault-tolerant, active-active, highly-available deployment with as few as 2 nodes.
+To operate correctly, however, all nodes in the cluster must have their system clocks synchronized with a reliable time source.
+Enabling NTP on all nodes is the recommended way to ensure this requirement is consistently met.

 Of course, Syncplify is in the secure file transfer business, not in the networking business nor in the storage business, so you’ll have to provide the networking and storage components yourself, but this is also true with any other SFTP server on the market.